github/gh-valet/README.md

 ### Configuration

 New versions of Valet are released on a regular basis.
-To ensure you're always up to date, this command should be run often to update the latest version of the tooling:
+To ensure you're always up to date, the following command should be run often:

 ```bash
 $ gh valet update
 ```

 **Note**: You will need to be authenticated with GitHub Container Registery for this command to be successful.
-Optionally, credentials can be provided to this command to be used to authenticate:
+Optionally, credentials can be provided to this command that will be used to authenticate on your behalf:

 ```bash
 $ gh valet update --username $GITHUB_HANDLE --password $GITHUB_TOKEN
 ```

-In order for Valet to communicate to your current CI server and GitHub, credentials must be available for the command.
-These can be configured in a `.env.local` file as described [here](https://github.com/valet-customers/distribution/blob/main/README.md#using-environment-variables).
+In order for Valet to communicate to your current CI server and GitHub, various credentials must be available for the command.
+These can be configured using environment variables or a `.env.local` file as described [here](https://github.com/valet-customers/distribution/blob/main/README.md#using-environment-variables).

 ### Usage